 - Possible sources of your depression

-- Your treatment requirements and objectives
+- Your treatment needs and goals

 - Cognitive-behavioral therapy (CBT): CBT is a talk therapy that focuses on changing negative thought patterns and behaviors.
 Your therapist will work with you to identify negative thoughts and replace them with more positive, realistic ones.
 They will also help you develop coping strategies to manage difficult emotions and situations.